kingfoxxx/Google-Cloud-Platform-Data-Analytics-Engineering-Projects/README.md

-Acombined project on data analysis and data engineering with details and pictorial views of hands on lab experience from google learning experience.
+Acombined project on data analysis and data engineering with details and pictorial views of hands on lab experience from google learning experience using Google Cloud Platform(GCP)